devbit-showcases/EliasVerstappe/README.md

 }
 ```

-First I make three arrays that contain addresses which correspond with one of the three RGB colors.
+First I make three arrays that contain addresses which correspond with one of the three RGB colors (see images below).
+Next I make a local variable that 'converts' the LED number to the index (because on the shield you can find led1, led2...).
+Finally I set these three leds by writing the corresponding R, G or B value to the register with the R, G or B address.

 Here are the addresses we can find in the datasheet:
 ![datasheet_led_addresses](/media/led_addresses.PNG)